alextsui05/rails-4-mysql-index-problem/README.md

 ## Setup

+This project has a single model `Widget` that has a single field `token` that stores a string of max length 255.
+The `widgets` table has a unique index truncated to 191, so certain values will cause collision errors and insertion failures.
+Here's how to reproduce it:

 1. Clone the repository
 2. `bundle exec rake db:create db:migrate db:seed`
 3. Checkout the `fix_index` branch
 4. Run `bundle exec db:collision_test` to see a collision